 I take a cold shower every morning.

-In truth, I take a regular hot shower for seven to ten minutes and then I turn the shower as cold as possible for three minutes.
+In truth, I take a regular hot shower for seven to ten minutes.
+Then I turn the shower as cold as possible for two minutes.

 I do this every single day.